nv-morpheus/Morpheus/docs/source/morpheus_quickstart_guide.md

 Error: Service "mlflow" is invalid: spec.ports[0].nodePort: Invalid value: 30500: provided port is already allocated
 ```

-After the installation, you can verify that the MLFlow pod is running successfully using the following command:
+After the installation, you can verify that the MLflow pod is running successfully using the following command:

 ```bash
 $ kubectl -n $NAMESPACE get all | grep  pod/mlflow